-Winter in colder climates typically means less foot traffic and more pressure to meet sales quotas.
+Winter in colder climates often means less foot traffic at auto dealers and more pressure to meet sales quotas.
 And since dealers typically get the next model year at the end of summer, many are eager to move the previous model year off the lot.

 Dealerships are trying to meet quotas

 It’s no secret that dealerships operate on monthly and annual quotas.
 These influence bonuses and commissions offered by both the dealership owner and manufacturers the dealership works with.

 This is why the end of the year can be the perfect time to buy.
 Not only are salespeople under pressure to meet their monthly quota, but they’ll also want to snag last-minute sales for the end of the fiscal year.

 Of course, not every dealership operates on a January to December financial schedule.
 But in general, you may be able to use the system to better negotiate a deal.